Sanix-Darker/sanixdk.xyz/docs/USER_STORIES.md

 **F-08 / F-09 - Blog discovery**

-- As a V, `/blogs/` should show all 25 cards, with a two-column layout on wide screens.
+- As a V, `/blogs/` should show all 25 cards, with one card per row at every viewport width.
 - Typing in search should filter by title and tags, update an accessible counter, show an empty state when needed, and reset on Escape.

 **F-10 / F-11 - Static pages**

 - As a V, `/about` should render the author profile and links.
-- As a V, `/projects` should show four lightweight project nodes for shhx.dev, Radar, ector, and s2c without screenshots, JavaScript, or runtime fetches.
+- As a V, `/projects` should show ten lightweight nodes: four deployed projects and six public repositories, without screenshots, JavaScript, or runtime fetches.

 **F-12 / F-13 / F-14 - Blog enhancements**

+- Blog posts should use a slightly wider reading column than index pages so data tables have room on desktop while retaining horizontal overflow on small screens.
-- As a V, posts with `#toc-container` should receive a generated nested table of contents.
+- As a V, posts with `#toc-container` should receive a generated nested table of contents whose links remain white in idle and hover states.
 - Code blocks should use the GitHub-dark highlight.js theme when its CDN is reachable.
 - Giscus comments should map discussions by pathname.